Sundsvall Bridge

 The Sundsvall Bridge (Sundsvallsbron) is a bridge across the Sundsvall Bay in Sundsvall, Sweden.
 It crosses the Bay of Sundsvall, bypassing the city.
 The bridge roadway is classed as motorway and forms part of European Route E4.

 Since 1 February 2015 there has been a charge of SEK 9 per car, light truck and bus.
 Heavy trucks are charged SEK 20.

-The bridge is 2109 m long and it was opened for traffic on December 18, 2014.
-It is the fourth longest bridge in Sweden.
+The bridge is 2109 m long and it was opened for traffic on 18 December 2014.